rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-source-few-services.only/README.md

 # Example Source Module Only
-This config is an example for deploying *ONLY the source module config*, which is required for each account/region you want to deploy to.
+This config is an example for deploying **ONLY the source module config**, which is required for each account/region you want to deploy to.
-App module is not included as it only needs to be created ONDCE for all accounts and regions - so assumption is you might have another tf project to manage the core AWSO config on sumo side.
+App module is not included as it only needs to be created ONCE for all accounts and regions - so assumption is you might have another tf project to manage the core AWSO config on sumo side.

 There is another example in this repo for the app module see: ../custom-apps-fields-fer-metric-only

-there are many options available for the source module:
+There are many options available for the source module:
 - docs page: # for possible params for source module see: https://github.com/SumoLogic/sumologic-solution-templates/tree/master/aws-observability-terraform/source-module
 - variable config: https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/source-module/variables.tf